Welcome to our guide to the glacier pothos covering care and propagation. It is to one of the easiest variegated plants to look after…

 Check your glacier pothos once a week and water if the top 50% or more is dry.
 The glacier pothos is fairly tolerant of some under and over watering, but too much could show on the variegated parts of the leaves quite quickly.

 Tip: check the leaves for pests when you water the plant.
-Make sure you check under them too.
+Make sure you check under them too and the soil.

 Use a balanced plant feed every month in the spring and summer months.
 It will help the plant to grow quicker and larger if given feed regularly in the warmer months.